axelarnetwork/gmp-forecaller/README.md

-# General Message Passing Forecaller
+# General Message Passing Express

-The forecalling service for General Message Passing.
+The express service for General Message Passing.

 # Prerequisite

 - Copy `config.yml.example` and paste it as `config.yml`.
 - Set parameters in the `config.yml`.
-The file contains all conditions on when & which funded wallets to forecall. **Most of the configurations need to be done by the instantiator.**
+The file contains all conditions on when & which funded wallets to express execute. **Most of the configurations need to be done by the instantiator.**

 ## config.yml

 > :warning: Please make sure to never publish the `config.yml` file.

-The `config.yml` file contains the configurations for each network (`mainnet` and `testnet`) for running the forecall service.
+The `config.yml` file contains the configurations for each network (`mainnet` and `testnet`) for running the express service.

-Each network contains a forecall, min_confirmations and chains section you must fill to run the forecall service.
+Each network contains a express, min_confirmations and chains section you must fill to run the express service.

-- `forecall` specifies the rules based on which the forecall service will run.
+- `express` specifies the rules based on which the express service will run.
 Those rules are applied to **all supported chains** in the network.
-  - `concurrent_transaction`: The number of transactions that will be forecalled in one batch.
+  - `concurrent_transaction`: The number of transactions that will be express executed in one batch.
 Transactions not included in the current batch will be put in a queue and added to the next batch.
   - `delay_ms_per_batch`: The delay in milliseconds before starting the next batch.
-- `min_confirmations` specifies the number of confirmations on each source chain before forecalling.
+- `min_confirmations` specifies the number of confirmations on each source chain before express execute.
 The service applies the value specified in `default` to all other chains that are not configured in this section.
 - `chains` specifies the configuration for every supported chain.
 The following are the required parameters to be modified by the instantiator.

-  - `contract_address`: The application's destination contract address. **Only one contract is supported per forecall service**.
+  - `contract_address`: The application's destination contract address. **Only one contract is supported per express service**.
 If the application has multiple contract addresses per chain, we suggest forking the project and running them as separate processes.

   - `ozd`: Specifies the OpenZeppelin Defender's `API Key` and `API Secret Key` to use it as the relayer service.
 Otherwise, you can leave it blank and set the parameter under `wallet` instead.
   - `wallet`: Specifies the private key of the funded wallet.
 The service will use Ethers.js's `Wallet` signer to relay transactions with the provided wallet.

     > :warning: Please make sure to never publish the `config.yml` file.

-    > If `ozd` and `wallet` are both set, the forecaller uses the `ozd` option and ignores the parameter setup in `wallet`.
+    > If `ozd` and `wallet` are both set, the express service uses the `ozd` option and ignores the parameter setup in `wallet`.

-    > If you plan to deploy the service as a lambda function on AWS, please follow [this guide](https://github.com/axelarnetwork/gmp-forecaller#setup-openzeppelin-defender-keys-or-wallets-private-keys) instead of specifying `ozd` and `wallet` directly to the `config.yml` file.
+    > If you plan to deploy the service as a lambda function on AWS, please follow [this guide](https://github.com/axelarnetwork/gmp-express#setup-openzeppelin-defender-keys-or-wallets-private-keys) instead of specifying `ozd` and `wallet` directly to the `config.yml` file.

-  - `filter`: Specifies more specific criteria to trigger the forecall service.
+  - `filter`: Specifies more specific criteria to trigger the express service.
-    - `source_chains`: Specifies the list of source chains that will be forecalled.
-Leave it blank to forecall all GMP calls initiated on all supported chains.
+    - `source_chains`: Specifies the list of source chains that will be express executed.
+Leave it blank to express execute all GMP calls initiated on all supported chains.
-    - `symbols`: The list of assets transferred that will be forecalled.
+    - `symbols`: The list of assets transferred that will be express executed.
 The instantiator must specify each asset's symbol, decimal, and min/max amount conditions. `min` is the minimum, and `max` is the maximum value of each transfer. *This parameter is required.
 It cannot be blank.*

     An example: